LinuxTorvaldsRodriguez/vimplus-startify/README.md

-vimplus-startify: A start page plugin for HarmonyVim
+VimKylin-startify: A start page plugin for VimKylin
 =====================================================